Sly777/Iframe-Height-Jquery-Plugin/readme.markdown

 - __visibilitybeforeload__ : If you change this to true, iframe will be invisible when every iframe load (default : false)
 - __blockCrossDomain__ : Set true if you dont want use cross domain fix (default : false)
 - __externalHeightName__ : Height data name that comes from postMessage (CDI) and gives height value
+- __onMessageFunctionName__ : Function name that plugin calls this to get data from external source
+- __domainName__ : Set this if you want to get data from specific domain

 ----------------------------------